jman-9/ylang/README.md

-# ylang 0.0.2 — *it works*
+# ylang 0.0.2

-A lightweight, C-like, retro-styled and Pythonic programming language
+A programming language — retro, C-like and Pythonic

 ---